-15.4.7 IDN Support
+13.4.7 IDN Support

 If dig has been built with IDN (internationalized domain name) support, it can accept and display non-ASCII domain names. dig appropriately converts character encoding of a domain name before sending a request to a DNS server or displaying a reply from the server.
-To turn off IDN support, use the parameters +idnin and +idnout, or define the IDN_DISABLE environment variable.
+To turn off IDN support, use the parameters +noidnin and +noidnout, or define the IDN_DISABLE environment variable.

-15.4.8 Return Codes
+13.4.8 Return Codes